Halflink/plant-moisturizer/README.md

 - Check water level in water container
 - Air temperature check
 - Browser based interface showing all parameters

+####Pi 4 Model B choice
+The Pi 3 Model B is still available and might be a cheaper choice.
+The reason I opted for the Pi4B is that this Pi should be able to handle more ampere, and as I plan to use 4-5 sensors, a web service and a relay hat I might need that extras.

+####DC-DC step-down converter
+The pumps need roughly 12 volts to operate properly (I plan to water a lot of plants).
+The Pi & sensors need a stable 5 volts.
+For this I plan to use a DC-DC step-down converter to create a stable 5 volt for the Pi.

 ###PI INSTALLATION NOTES
 - Set up SSH